Right, Then. Jolly Good.

 It took us a long time to work our way through the “old timey” galleries.
 Not only because they are extensive, but also because they are wonderfully curated and contain a trove of beautiful and fascinating paintings.

-During our visit, which again may be different upon reopening, the more modern British art seemed to have been given a bit of a smaller focus.
-(Of course, there are less modern paitings because the modern era contains fewer years than the three centuries of “classics.”
-I ffigured this out on my own.)
+During our visit, the more modern British art seemed to have been given a bit of a smaller focus.
+(Of course, there are less modern paintings because the modern era contains fewer years than the three centuries of “classics.”
+I figured this out on my own.)

 As mentioned, there’s a Damien Hirst exhibit.
 I want to give a special shout out to the guard in that room, for she was on her game.
 Strong.